influxdata/docs-v2/content/chronograf/v1.8/guides/dashboard-template-variables.md

 ---
-title: Using dashboard template variables
+title: Use dashboard template variables
-description: Chronograf dashboards support template variables that let you modify queries through simple user interactions.
-Variable types include databases, measurements, field keys, tag keys, tag values, comma-separated values (CSV), maps, custom meta queries, and text.
+description: Dashboard variables allow you to alter specific components of cells' queries without having to edit the queries, making it easy to interact with your dashboard cells and explore your data.
 aliases:
   - /chronograf/v1.8/introduction/templating/
   - /chronograf/v1.8/templating/